sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 White box testing is used less compared to Black box testing.
 Here is some of it's limitations.

+When designing a White Box Test suite, the approach to take is;
+- Select a suitable code-based coverage criteria based on the understanding of what coverage criteria would be best for that particular program
+-

 **Limitations of White box testing:**
 - Test cases are designed based on the code, which means we check the implementation but not whether the implementation covers all the specified behaviours.
 - In modern development methodologies like Agile, code is often re-written (refactored) to improve it or maintain it better.
 This means the ==test-suite has to be re-written whenever the code is refactored==.
 Also, this makes the code less stabe and as a result, the test cases become less effective.